Free insulation and boiler grants

 Free loft and cavity wall insulation

-While there are several different types of insulation available under the ECO scheme, for the vast majority of homes, loft or cavity wall insulation will be the key measures available.
+While there are several different types of insulation available under the scheme, for the vast majority of homes, loft or cavity wall insulation will be the key measures available.
 According to the Government, these are "two of the most cost-effective energy efficiency measures to install to reduce energy bills".

 • Cavity wall insulation.
 Most homes built between 1920 and 1990 have a gap between internal and external walls.
 Filling the cavity with insulating material means cold air's kept out, and warm air stays in – but it's not suitable for all.